Davidty143/purple-eclipsee/docs/manage-forum/view-subforum.md

             <br><br>
             <img src="/assets/view_subforum(user).png" alt="View Subforum" width="1000">
             <h2>View Subforum</h2>
-            <p>The "View Subforum" functionality allows users to access discussions within a specific category of a forum.
+            <p>The "View Subforum" functionality enables users to access threads in a subforum, with pagination and filtering options for efficient browsing of the threads.</p>
-               Users can browse topics, read comments, and participate in discussions based on the subforum’s theme.</p>
             <h2>Use Case Scenario</h2>
             <table border="1">
                 <tr>